 Body Lotions: Ratings of Sources

-This expansive online database run by beauty expert Paula Begoun reviews and rates more than 45,000 skin-care and makeup products.
+This expansive online database run by beauty expert Paula Begoun reviews and rates more than 45,000 skin-care and makeup products, including nearly 400 body creams and lotions.
 Begoun and her team include medical journals, cosmetic industry reports and the Food and Drug Administration among their research sources, providing detailed information on the common ingredients found in body lotions and other products.
 Reviews discuss product effectiveness, possible risks (e.g., skin irritation) and whether or not an item is worth its price.

 Editors of Allure magazine spend months testing thousands of beauty products for their annual beauty awards.
-The latest winners include two body lotions.
+The latest winners include two body lotions, one light and one rich lotion.

 Editors of TotalBeauty.com name the best drugstore body lotions, based on reader reviews.
 Each lotion gets a 1-to10 rating and a one-paragraph summary, including quotes from readers.